 - The American Academy of Facial Plastic and Reconstructive Surgery

 - The American Society of Plastic Surgeons

 Questions to Ask During a Consultation

-Many plastic surgeons offer free consultations to their prospective patients.
-Once you have selected your surgeon, and determined your procedure type, you will have the opportunity to hone in on any specific questions you would like addressed before your scheduled facelift procedure.
+Many plastic surgeons offer free consultations to prospective patients.
+Once you have selected your surgeon and determined your procedure type, you will have the opportunity to hone in on any specific questions you would like addressed before your scheduled facelift procedure.
 Be specific and thorough in your questions, taking care to address any areas of concern.
 This is also a great opportunity to ask for any clarification you might need regarding your cosmetic surgery.
 Make a list of your questions to bring with you to the consultation so that you are prepared and able to make effective use of the allotted time.